Sustainability by Decarbonizing hard-to-evade sectors

 Cement

 Cement has an inherent carbon-intensive process as part of the whole evolution of technology, and hence it is difficult to change that part due to the carbon-intensive base of the technology.
-One major problem with Cement as a product is its manufacturing process which requires high-temperature heat.
+One major problem with Cement as a is its manufacturing process which requires high-temperature heat.
 The clinkerization process requires the temperature to go up almost 1400 degrees.
 Currently, in the scheme of how technology evolved, the only way this heat can be achieved is by using fossil fuels like coal and pet coal.
 If you look at the emissions from cement as a sector that will constitute easily about 25% to 30% of carbon emissions.

 Another problem is the raw material that is used in the production of cement.
 In cement manufacturing, we need to convert limestone, which is the key ingredient or raw material, into a clinker where this heat is required, and then the clinker is blended with gypsum and additives to get into a fine product like cement.
 We should also know that cement is a very unique product.
 It is not an end product like steel, Steel is an end product that is used in the market, but cement is used more as a binder.
-Concrete is an end product that gets used in building , be it residential or commercial buildings or infrastructure.
+Concrete is an end product that gets used in building infrastructure, be it residential or commercial buildings or infrastructure.

 If we go by the chemistry, limestone is basically CaCO3.
 After applying the heat, by the sheer nature of chemistry, one ton of limestone consumed will lead to one ton of CO2 emission.
 This is the major emissions source for cement manufacturing.